Sythenz/shaderwitch-content/ShaderWitchcraft/_index.md

 {{< article-header >}}

 {{% notice style="info primary" title="Shader Witch [ shay-der wich ]" icon="cat" %}}
 _noun_
-1. A mysterious being that practices the dark arts of manipulating pixels, and creating chaos in a given renderer.
+1. A mysterious being that practices the dark arts of manipulating pixels, creating shaders and manifesting chaos in a given renderer.
 {{% /notice %}}

 My little playground of tutorials on teaching you Shader Witchcraft, the art of shader black magic, mathematics and